Media-Smart/cheetahinfer/README.md

 ## Preparation for model and data
 - Prepare the ONNX file
   - If your model has a PyTorch format, you can use [vedadep](https://github.com/Media-Smart/volksdep) to convert PyTorch model to ONNX model.
-- Modify the ONNX file path and some related configuration in `main.cpp` in `classifier` or `retinanet` folder
+- Modify the ONNX file path and some related configurations in `main.cpp` in `classifier` or `retinanet` folder
 - Get some images for testing

 ## Compilation and running